Machine Learning Assisted Characterization of Labyrinthine Pattern Transitions

-Specifically, here we report an intriguing pattern transition in "annealing" experiments performed on YIG films where a perpendicular magnetic field is stepped down to zero starting from a fully saturated state.
-The final zero-field state is reached with each subsequent step reduced from the previous following an exponential decay pattern.
-These domain annealing experiments are carried out with a specific protocol.
-Starting from the sample in the fully magnetized state, we instantly drop the field to zero where it is held for 10 seconds during which an image is acquired.
-Further sequential de-magnetization is carried out but with the height of each step reduced exponentially and with the reversed field directions as indicated in Fig.~\ref{fig:labyrinth}(a).
+Specifically, here we report an intriguing pattern transition in experiments performed on YIG films where a perpendicular magnetic field is stepped down to zero starting from a fully saturated state following an ``annealing'' protocol.
+In this protocol starting from the sample in the fully magnetized state, we instantly drop the field to zero where it is held for 10 seconds during which an image is acquired.
+Further sequential de-magnetization is carried out but with the magnitude of the field reduced at each step exponentially and with alternate reversal of field directions as indicated in Fig.~\ref{fig:labyrinth}(a).
 All measurements reported here were performed at room temperature.
 The images obtained covered an area of 2 mm $\times$ 1.8 mm.
 Two samples grown under similar conditions were studied.\\

-Representative images obtained during the beginning of the protocol and at the end of the protocol, are shown in Fig.~\ref{fig:labyrinth}(b) and Fig.~\ref{fig:labyrinth}(c), respectively.
+Representative images obtained during the beginning of the protocol and at the end of the protocol are shown in Fig.~\ref{fig:labyrinth}(b) and Fig.~\ref{fig:labyrinth}(c), respectively.
 Both of them exhibit the labyrinthine stripe patterns and consist of a plethora of defects depicted in Fig.~\ref{fig:labyrinth}(c).
-These defects where the dark domain ends and three domains meet are termed terminals ($+1/2$ disclinations) and junctions ($-1/2$ disclinations), respectively, and are topological defects associated with rotational symmetry breaking~\cite{Seul92}.
+These defects where the dark domain ends and three domains meet are termed terminals ($+1/2$ disclinations) and junctions ($-1/2$ disclinations), respectively.
+These are the topological defects associated with rotational symmetry breaking~\cite{Seul92}.
 When introducing one of these defects into perfectly ordered stripes, it inevitably gives rise to the appearance of the other.
 In other words, the disorder manifests as a disclination pair.